 The Application Developer III position will work with others to design, develop, maintain, and support non-ERP software and/or web applications.
 The primarily focus will be as part of the overall move toward next generation systems, such as Web 2.0 and Mobile Platforms.
-This position may introduced to NKU's ERP system(s), and begin development and maintenance on low priority ERP applications.
+This position will be introduced to NKU's ERP system(s), and begin development and maintenance on low priority ERP applications.

 Primary Responsibilities :

 - Design, Develop, Unit Test computer programs, “apps”, reports, and interfaces. - Production Support and troubleshoot computer programs, “apps”, reports, and interfaces. - Document assigned work in accordance with IT project management standards.